trueChazza/laravel-ease/README.md

 ## Introduction

-Ever found yourself wanting to story your Vue components, but without the overhead of tools such as [Storybook?](https://storybook.js.org/)
+Ever found yourself wanting to story your Vue components, but without the overhead brought in from tools like [Storybook?](https://storybook.js.org/)
 <br/>
-Laravel Ease provides a simple, yet powerful way to quickly develop Vue components - isolated from your application.
+Laravel Ease provides a simple, yet powerful way to quickly develop Vue components - totally isolated from your application.
 <br/>
 <br/>
 Think [Storybook](https://storybook.js.org/) - but without the steroids.
 <br/>
 <br/>
-Quick and easy to set up, with familiar Laravel driven configuration, makes Vue component development a cinch.
+Quick and easy to set up, with familiar Laravel driven configuration, now makes Vue component development a cinch.

 ## Installation